Install drivers for GPU node groups in a Managed Kubernetes cluster

 nvidiarepository in Helm:helm repo update -

-Install NVIDIA GPU Operator and specify the correct version of the GPU driver:
+Install the NVIDIA GPU Operator and specify the required GPU driver version:

 helm install \--namespace gpu-operator \--create-namespace \--set driver.version=<driver_version> \gpu-operator nvidia/gpu-operatorSpecify

-<driver_version>is the NVIDIA® driver version.
-You can look in the NVIDIA GPU Driver row in the GPU Operator Component Matrix table of the NVIDIA® documentation. -
+<driver_version>— the NVIDIA® driver version.
+You can check it in the NVIDIA GPU Driver row in the GPU Operator Component Matrix table in the NVIDIA® documentation. -

-To verify that NVIDIA GPU Operator and the GPU driver are installed correctly, run a GPU application.
-For example, the CUDA VectorAdd vector addition application:
+To verify that the NVIDIA GPU Operator and GPU driver are installed correctly, run a GPU application.
+For example, the CUDA VectorAdd application for vector addition:

 cat << EOF | kubectl create -f -apiVersion: v1kind: Podmetadata:name: cuda-vectoraddspec:restartPolicy: OnFailurecontainers:- name: cuda-vectoraddimage: "nvidia/samples:vectoradd-cuda11.2.1"resources:limits:nvidia.com/gpu: 1EOF -